SpenceKonde/megaTinyCore/megaavr/extras/PinInterrupts.md

 Bit 3 is set when pinMode() is used to set the pin to INPUT_PULLUP.
 When manually writing the PINnCTRL registers, be sure to either use bitwise operators to preserve this bit, or set it to the correct value.

+### "Fully Asynchronous" pins
+On the megaavr parts, pins that are pin number 2 or 6 within a port are "fully asynchronous" - these are marked on the included pinout charts.
+These pins provide more sensitive detection of interrupts - on all other pins, an interrupt condition must persist for at least one system clock to trigger the interrupt; on these pins, even shorter pulses can trigger it.
+Additionally, these pins can wake the system from a sleep mode where the main clock is stopped on a rinsing or falling edge, instead of low level or any change.
+However, the length of a pulse that triggers an interrupt on these pins is so short that they can be significantly more sensitive to noise than other pins.

 ### The ISR
 Each port has one interrupt vector; their names are: